The best aluminium road bikes in 2025, from entry-level to race-ready

 Although alloy tubing can be formed into complex shapes, this usually increases weight.
 So although you can find aluminium bikes with aerodynamic tube shapes, the best aero road bikes are usually made of carbon fibre.

-Likewise, the best climbing bikes are almost always made from carbon fibre for its lower weight, particularly as these often include aero tube profiles.
+Likewise, the best climbing bikes are almost always made from carbon fibre for its lower weight, particularly because these often include aero tube profiles.

 Aluminium vs carbon road bikes